yihui/homebrew-cran-extra/README.md

 ## Disclaimer

 This was pretty much a two-day side-project on which I worked when I was trying to install thousands of R packages to check the reverse dependencies of **knitr** and **rmarkdown**.
-I had been frustrated enough by certain problems such as the missing **RGtk2** binary on CRAN, and finally decided to take a stab at building binary R packages for the Homebrew version of R. However, my knowledge in this area is fairly limited, so please consider this repository as experimental before experts join me.
+I had been frustrated enough by certain problems such as the missing **RGtk2** binary on CRAN, and finally decided to take a stab at building binary R packages for the Homebrew version of R. However, my knowledge in this area is fairly limited, so please consider this repository as experimental before real experts join me.
 I'd welcome anyone to help with this project.
 In the same spirit of Homebrew, I really wish this will become a project maintained by the community instead of me alone.